erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 #### Maintainability:

-<p>(Definition: The software should be designed in a way that makes it easy to understand, modify, and maintain over time.
-This includes considerations for code readability, proper documentation, and adherence to coding best practices.)</p>
+`Definition: The software should be designed in a way that makes it easy to understand, modify, and maintain over time.
+This includes considerations for code readability, proper documentation, and adherence to coding best practices.`

 As mentioned above, each service should hav a specific, single task.
 This is an important step in making the system easy to understand.
 In addition, the development team should take into consideration best practices for code readability and proper documentation, preferring clear, modular and properly named software components rather than over-documenting.

 ##### Testability:

-<p>(Definition: The software should be designed in a way that facilitates easy testing, both at unit and system levels.
-It should have proper logging and debugging mechanisms in place to aid in identifying and resolving issues)</p>
+`Definition: The software should be designed in a way that facilitates easy testing, both at unit and system levels.
+It should have proper logging and debugging mechanisms in place to aid in identifying and resolving issues.`

 ###### Logging